Visit to Uganda

 rewarding and it makes a huge difference to the future prospects of that child.

-Picture: An Imara scholar writing to his sponsor
+Picture: An Imara scholar writing

 These are just a few of the children who are able to go to school or college supported by the charity's sponsors and donors: